inchernar/spm/README.md

   version               print spm version
 ```

-At initializing `spm` creates `.spm_storage` folder in user's home directory.
+At initializing `spm` creates `.spm_storage` (by default) folder in user's home directory.
 That keeps encrypted files with credentials.

 Requirements:
 * bash